FRC7902/LIT/README.md

 Currently, the communication protocol being used is UART, however it may change to SPI or a different communication protocol.

-The files are programmed in Micropython, however, they can be programmed in the Arduino IDE as well (supports both).
-It will be decided whether this is necessary or not.
+The current file is programmed in C++ via the Arduino IDE.
+There exists a Micropython version, however, this version is now considered obsolete and will only be used for debugging purposes.

-WS2812.py driver provided by SunFounder.
+WS2812.py driver provided by SunFounder (currently unused).